input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2024-10-04.md

 ### SCALING

 The **Hydra** team made progress on [incremental commits](https://github.com/cardano-scaling/hydra/issues/199) and [Blockfrost integration](https://github.com/cardano-scaling/hydra/issues/1305).
 Experiments to improve CI build times showed promise, and a successful trial [using Raft for the networking layer](https://github.com/cardano-scaling/hydra/issues/1591) was conducted.
-Key achievements include updating networking documentation, progressing with Blockfrost in the Hydra node, and transitioning to ['cardano-node` 9.2.0](https://github.com/cardano-scaling/hydra/pull/1651).
+Key achievements include updating networking documentation, progressing with Blockfrost in the Hydra node, and transitioning to \`[cardano-node\` 9.2.0](https://github.com/cardano-scaling/hydra/pull/1651).
 Looking ahead, the team will continue enhancing [incremental commits](https://github.com/cardano-scaling/hydra/issues/1522) and Blockfrost integration, improving memory efficiency, and transitioning to PlutusV3, alongside work on CBOR datum on transaction outputs.

 The **Mithril** team continued working on decentralizing the signature orchestration of the Mithril network.
 They completed the development of a mechanism to support specific configurations for signing Cardano transactions and kept implementing the autonomous computation of the messages [to be signed by the signer](https://github.com/input-output-hk/mithril/issues/1925).
 They also activated the [certification of the Cardano transactions](https://mithril.network/doc/dev-blog/2024/07/30/cardano-transaction-certification) on the `release-mainnet` network.